PiyushMittl/java-TipsandTricks/readme.md

 to omit either the catch clause or the fi nally clause, but not both

 ```
-You can’t sneak any code in between the try, catch, or fi nally blocks.
+You canâ€™t sneak any code in between the try, catch, or fi nally blocks.
-The following won’t compile:
+The following wonâ€™t compile:
 try {
  // do stuff
 }